kamilburda/batcher/docs/sections/Customizing-Export.md

 **I don't want to preserve folder hierarchy when exporting layers.**

-Add the "Ignore folder structure" procedure.
+Add the "Remove folder structure" procedure.

 **How do I rename the layers to form a sequence of numbers, e.g. "image001", "image002", ...?**